 Early Detection Proven to Save Lives

 Lung cancer is the second most common cancer among men and women.
 Detecting cancer in the early stages is essential to a healthy outcome.
-A low-dose CT scan interpreted by a board-certified radiologist with expertise in reading LDCTs can save your life, as it did for Paul.
+A lung cancer screening interpreted by a board-certified radiologist with expertise in reading lung scans can save your life, as it did for Paul.

-LDCT uses low-dose X-rays to create detailed 3D pictures of your lungs, showing abnormal areas that a chest X-ray might miss.
-LDCT scans are recommended for people who meet all of the following criteria*:
+Lung cancer screening uses low-dose X-rays to create detailed 3D pictures of your lungs, showing abnormal areas that a chest X-ray might miss.
+These scans are recommended for people who meet all of the following criteria*:

 - Ages 50 to 80